 It's recommended that you keep only valuable information and structure it in a way that makes information-gathering effortless.

 Step#5 Use Advanced Features to Maintain Reader's Flow

 Advanced features like context-sensitive help enable you to provide a holistic understanding to visitors.
-Adding tooltips, lightboxes, and popups to your content are the best way to ensure that user experience is nothing short of perfect.
+Adding tooltips, lightboxes, and popups to your content is the best way to ensure that the user experience is nothing short of perfect.
 Let's look at each one of these in more detail:

 Step#6 Organize the Information in Your Knowledge Base

 Structuring is of paramount importance.
 It defines your knowledge base and makes it presentable, thus making browsing seamless for readers.
 Merely adding content without dividing it into categories will make no sense.
 Instead of easing the information-gathering process, it will make it time-consuming.

 Here are some ways in which you can structure information in your knowledge base